digitalcraftsman/hugo-icarus-theme/README.md

 Icarus is a responsive and customizable theme for bloggers.
 It's a port of the same-named theme for [Hexo](//hexo.io) made by [Ruipeng Zhang](https://github.com/ppoffice).
 Noteworthy features of this Hugo theme are the integration of a comment-system powered by Disqus, localization (l10n) support, syntax highlighting for source code and optional widgets for the sidebar.

+### Please note that this theme is no longer maintained.
+*A maintained fork of this theme can be found at [gitlab.com/toryanderson/hugo-icarus](https://gitlab.com/toryanderson/hugo-icarus)*

 ![](https://raw.githubusercontent.com/digitalcraftsman/hugo-icarus-theme/master/images/screenshot.png)

 ## Get the theme